Banuba/ve-sdk-iOS-playback-sample/README.md

 ## API Reference

-Framework API's which implemented with export-sample.
+Framework API's which implemented with playback-sample.

 ### Playback API